 Hot mulled cider — also known as wassail — and rich hot chocolate.
 Enough said.
 Ask for the “loaded” hot chocolate for a delectable drink topped with marshmallows, chocolate chips, whipped cream, and a candy cane.

-4. See the tree lighting ceremony (10 minutes)
+4. See the giant tree on Town Square (10 minutes)

 5. Roast your own s’mores and eat hot apple dumplings with cinnamon ice cream